Library Accounts and Borrowing

 Faculty and staff are allowed unlimited renewals of material while most others may renew materials up to a maximum loan period of one year.
 Items cannot be renewed if the item is requested, the user’s library account in suspended or expired, of if the maximum loan period has been reached.

-With the exception of ILL or Reserves materials, users may return library materials at any library location or remote drop box.
+As part of the library’s response to the COVID-19 public health emergency, users may return all library materials — including Recalled and Course Reserves materials — at any library location or remote drop box.
 Users may also return materials by a mail service that provides tracking (ex., UPS, FedEx).
-ILL and Reserves materials should be returned directly to the Circulation Desk from which it was borrowed.

 Materials are not considered returned until received and checked in at a UC Davis Library location.
 Materials returned to a remote drop box or by mail may take several additional days to be received by the library.
 Materials not received by their due date may be subject to billing; user privileges may be suspended if materials are not returned on time.